 |

 The particular forms and techniques that we use and practice at the Falling Water School have been thoroughly time-tested and effectively refined through multiple generations of highly accomplished and respected practitioners.
-They were intially taught to us by Master Tung Kaiying of Los Angeles, California, who has been practicing and teaching them his entire life and originally learned them when he was a boy from his grandfather in Hong Kong, Master Tung Yingchieh, who was himself also a lifelong practitioner and one of the most respected Taichi teachers of the 20th century in China, who in turn learned the art from one of the most influential Taichi teachers of all time, the famous Beijing Master Yang Chengfu, who in turn was merely translating into a new context (widespread public classes) the movements and techniques that he had learned from the more secretive traditions of his father and uncle, who had learned them initially from their father, the great Master Yang Luchan, popularly known as Yang the Invincible, the originator of our current Yang Style system and the person who ininitially made Taichi Chuan famous across China.
-Master Yang himself however was merely adapting into a new context (secularized urban life) the secret movements and methods that he had learned from his own teacher in rural Chen Village, Master Chen Changxing, where these very same techniques (and many others like them) had been being practiced, cultivated and cherished by the lucky Chen family for more than 20 generations prior.
+They were intially taught to us by Master Tung Kaiying of Los Angeles, California, who has been practicing and teaching them his entire life and originally learned them when he was a boy from his grandfather in Hong Kong, Master Tung Yingchieh, himself also a lifelong practitioner and one of the most respected Taichi teachers of the 20th century in China, who in turn learned the art from one of the most influential Taichi teachers of all time, the famous Beijing Master Yang Chengfu, who in turn was merely translating into a new context (widespread public classes) the movements and techniques that he had learned from the more secretive traditions of his father and uncle, who had learned them initially from their father, the great Master Yang Luchan, popularly known as "Yang the Invincible," the originator of our current Yang Style system and the person who ininitially made Taichi Chuan famous across China.
+Master Yang himself however was merely adapting into a new context (secularized urban life) the secret movements and methods that he had learned from his own teacher in rural Chen Village, Master Chen Changxing, where these very same techniques (and many others like them) had been being practiced, cultivated and polished by the lucky Chen family for more than 20 generations prior.
 Phew!
-And then there was the Master who taught the original Chen patriarch back in the 1500s, and the long line of teachers trailing deep into the mountains behind him at least another 500-1000 years more until the trail finally dissipates into a hermetic oblivion that goes all the way back to the mystical origins of Chinese civilization itself.
-Also don't forget all the loose strands of students branching off at every link in this chain and integrating their experiences with the world and then circling back to enter again into the central thread of lineage that we collectively know as Taichi Chuan.
+And then there was the Master who taught the original Chen patriarch back in the 1500s, and the long line of teachers trailing deep into the mountains behind him at least another 500-1000 years more until the trail finally dissipates into a hermetic oblivion of myth and legend going all the way back to the mystical origins of Chinese civilization itself.
+Also don't forget all the loose strands of students and peers branching off at every link in this chain and integrating their experiences with the world and then circling back to enter again into the central thread of lineage that we collectively know around the world as Taichi Chuan.

 This is the reason why we offer a salute both before and after practicing.